ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab12.md

 	Notice the *producer.ssl.* properties.
 The MQ source connector is a *Kafka producer* since it is getting messages from an MQ queue and publishing to an Event Streams topic.

-1. Add the following lines after the consumer.ssl... lines.
-The default REST port for the connectors is 8083.
-When you run two connectors each must use a unique port.
-So you should give the MQ source connector port 8084.
+1. The default REST port for the connectors is 8083.
+When you run two connectors, each must use a unique port.
+So the MQ source connector will use port 8084 defined by the following lines after the consumer.ssl... lines.

 	```
 	#Run 2 connectors